Home Compare CHTR vs VOD.L

 Charter Communications vs Vodafone Group Public Limited Company: Which Stock Looks Stronger in 2026?

-Charter Communications leads structurally, with profitability as the clearest single gap between the two profiles.
+The structural profiles are close, with Charter Communications carrying a narrow edge on profitability.
 Vodafone Public Company still leads on growth and stability, which keeps the comparison from looking entirely one-sided.
 In the market, Vodafone Public Company carries the stronger setup — intact trend against Charter Communications's broken trend.
 That leaves a split case: the structural lead stays with Charter Communications, but the market is not currently confirming it.

 INDUSTRY COMPARISON